Archives for the "Uncategorized" Category

 Preserving the Windows

 Maintenance on museum properties should really be called conservation.
 That is because it requires specialized skills and particular materials.
-Some of the exterior restoration woodwork on Poplar Forest is now 20 years old!
-That means it has weathered like all materials weather.
-Craftsmen Dave Clauss and Brian Foree have been working to conserve some material […]
+Some of the exterior restoration woodwork on Poplar Forest is now […]

 Sep 25, 2015